Options Pricing Tips and Advice About Me Links

 Get the "feel" of the pen by practicing.
 If you are attempting your own calligraphy you probably feel that you have attractive penmanship.
 The best advice I can give you is to remember that them pen is more responsive than a ball-point pen and the ink is more "wet".
 Keep your hand moving with rhythm.
 Make the letters very fluid.
 The grace of that fluidity is more aestetically pleasing than the exact copying of the letters.

 Ever notice that your handwriting differs from one day to the next, even slightly?
 That is why I always finish an entire envelope before I take a break.
-You loose the fluidity between all the letters and lines if you break in between.
+You loose the fluidity between all the letters and lines if you break in-between.

-After you complete an envelope, place it down flat and leave it to dry for at least 4 to 5 minutes.
+After you complete an envelope, place it down flat and leave it to air dry for at least 4 to 5 minutes.
 If you put another envelope on top of it it can smudge and bleed onto the top envelope.
 I have recently learned about water-resisting each envelope by spraying it (after the ink is dry) with Krylon workable fixatif.
-This product may also be necessary to pen certain types of paper which either absorb the ink creating a cloudy effect or repel the ink.
-Paper qualities vary and some are very pourous.
-This will cause instant bleeding and make your letters foggy.
-The spray will eliminate or improve upon your success in this instance.

 Do not smoke, eat or drink at your work place and for goodness sake, wipe down and dry the table or desk first!